Product Design and UX Process Methodology

 If it ain’t broke, don’t fix it

 I’m adapting to the new workflows and mindsets AI is bringing to the table with careful sensibility.
-Despite the power AI offers, I sill believe some truths remain timeless.
-One I continue to hold sacred is Jesse James Garrett’s Elements of User Experience—a framework that remains foundational to the discipline.
-AI may accelerate the design-to-dev lifecycle and may even replace certain workflows and artifacts, but it can’t challenge our discipline’s core principles and beliefs.
-Form will always follow function.
-Content remains King.
-Empathy still matters.
+Despite the power AI offers, I still believe some truths remain timeless.
+One I continue to hold sacred is Jesse James Garrett’s Elements of User Experience1—a framework that remains foundational to the discipline.

 The Elements of User Experience